HOW IS LITERASEE UNIQUE?

-There are many excellent resources available at no cost, so we include their links to give you everything you need to teach your student or child to read with fluency and comprehension.
+Many excellent resources are available at no cost, so we include their links to give you everything you need to teach your student or child to read fluently with background knowledge and good comprehension.

 Does LiteraSee include assessments?

-Before beginning the program, use the free Dibles assessment to test a student’s phonemic awareness and phonetics knowledge.
-Regardless of your findings, all students of any age will begin with a letter and sound knowledge before starting Level One.
-You will assess progress daily through thorough and ongoing reviews.
-At the end of each level, there is a comprehensive word list to “test” the student’s concept knowledge and review before advancing to the next level.
+Before beginning the program, use the free Dibles assessment to test a student's phonemic awareness and phonetics knowledge.
+Regardless of your findings, all students of any age will begin with letter and sound knowledge before starting Level One.
+It is necessary to assess progress daily through thorough and ongoing reviews.
+At the end of each level, a comprehensive word list "tests" the student's concept knowledge before advancing to the next level.

 How does LiteraSee Concepts teach fluency?